Black Panther: Wakanda Forever: Development

 On August 28, 2020, Boseman died from colon cancer.
 Coogler stated that he had been unaware of Boseman's illness, and had spent the last year "preparing, imagining and writing words for him to say [in the film] that we weren't destined to see".
 Feige and other executives at Marvel Studios were also unaware of Boseman's illness.
 Boseman, who had become thinner from his illness in the weeks prior to his death, had been prepared to begin gaining the weight back in September 2020 ahead of filming the sequel in March 2021.
 According to The Hollywood Reporter, industry observers felt Disney could recast the role, but that might generate a "fan outcry" and prompt comparisons between actors.
 Another suggestion was for Disney to shift their plans and have Shuri take on the mantle of the Black Panther, which occurred in the comic books.
 By the time of Boseman's death, Coogler was in the middle of writing the script and had already turned in a draft.
 In mid-November, executive producer Victoria Alonso said a digital double of Boseman would not be created for the film, and added that Marvel was taking their time to work out what they were going to do next and how.
 Later in the month, Lupita Nyong'o, Winston Duke, and Bassett were confirmed to be reprising their roles for the sequel as Nakia, M'Baku, and Ramonda, respectively, while Tenoch Huerta Mejía was in talks for an antagonist role.
-WWE wrestler Damian Priest, who was linked to the role, later claimed in 2024 that he was offered a part in the film, though he did not specify whether it was Namor or other character, but the offer was taken away from him apparently by Vince McMahon's regime despite his availability.
 At that time, filming was expected to begin in June or July 2021 in Atlanta, Georgia.